More musings from my fevered brain!

 I remembered a discussion on Hyperlipid about FIRKO mice.

 Of great interest was that, in a study where a FIRKO mouse's VMH (VentroMedial Hypothalamus) was deliberately damaged, the mouse ate more food but didn't gain weight.
 This appears to defy Energy Balance theory.

-Mice weigh very little (~30g), so they can't burn a significant amount of energy by exercising.
-So, how can mice eat more without gaining weight?
+Mice weigh ~30g, so they can't burn much energy through physical activity.
+How can mice eat more food but not gain weight?

 Peter Dobromylskyj gave me the answer.
 As a veterinary surgeon, he works on rodents, so he knows about this.
 Rodents under anaesthesia easily get hypothermia.
-Mice have a very high surface area to mass ratio (see the above graph) compared to adult humans.
+Mice have a high surface area to mass ratio (see the above graph) compared to adult humans.
 As heat is lost through the skin, small animals like mice are at a disadvantage when it comes to heat conservation.
 They have behaviours for conserving heat e.g. covering themselves in bedding (which reduces heat loss) or huddling together in groups (which reduces overall surface area to mass ratio).
 Anaesthesia prevents heat conservation behaviours.

 You could try sitting in a bath of cold water. ;-p That would make me really cold and hungry (and wet!), so I would eat ravenously afterwards.
 But that's me.
 Your Mileage May Vary.